projectcalico/calico/master/getting-started/kubernetes/installation/app-layer-policy.md

 #### Add namespace labels

 You can control enforcement of application layer policy on a per-namespace basis.
 However, this only works on pods that are started with the Envoy and {{site.prodname}} Dikastes sidecars (as noted in the step, Update Istio sidecar injector).
-Pods that do not have the {{site.prodname}} sidecars enforce only standard {{site.prodname}} network policy.
+Pods that do not have the {{site.prodname}} sidecars, enforce only standard {{site.prodname}} network policy.

 To enable Istio and application layer policy in a namespace, add the label `istio-injection=enabled`.